 6. "I can't change."

-This self-limiting belief is often the result of feeling stuck in a certain situation.
+You may have this belief as a result of feeling stuck in a certain situation.
 Maybe you've been in a job you hate for years and you believe that you can't make a change.
 Or perhaps you're in a relationship that isn't fulfilling and you believe that you can't leave.

 This is another top 10 self-limiting belief that can take many different forms.
 Maybe you believe you don't have enough money, time, or resources.
-This sort of thinking can prevent you from taking action and achieving your goals.
+But this sort of thinking can prevent you from taking action and achieving your goals.

 To overcome this belief, try to focus on what you do have and how you can use it to your advantage.